clio-lang/clio/readme.md

 - Asynchronous by default
 - Functional programming paradigm
 - Pipes and flows
-- Function overloading
-- Custom data types
 - Functions are micro-services
 - Network-based foreign function interface
 - Tensor/array indexing and programming
 - Cloud/decentralized/distributed modules and functions
 - Event-based flow control

-Some of the ideas in the list are currently implemented, some are implemented but need fixing, some others are planned and will be in the core, and there are ideas that were fully implemented in the core, but commented out in the code since they will be migrated in modules or completely removed.

 For a list of what's done and what's planned you can check [Clio on Trello](https://trello.com/b/WpwsB69B/clio).